ehildenb/homod/homod.md

 --endmodule
 ```

-Above is an example of two common Haskell algebraic datatypes, the `Maybe`
+Above is an example of two common Haskell algebraic datatypes; the `Maybe`
 datatype specifies the possible absence of data/result and the `Cons` datatype
 represents a singly-linked list.
 In addition, the typeclasses `Mappable` and
 `Foldable` are defined.
 We've provided `Mappable` instances for both `Maybe` and